aeromechanic000/minecraft-ai-python/README.md

 ```
     npm install
 ```
+4. You need Minecraft Java Edition 1.21.1 (Create a new world and open it to LAN port 55916) for running MineMCP.

-4. Create a conda environment with python3.10 and json5 installed.
+5. Create a conda environment with python3.10 and json5 installed.
-5. In the conda environment, run main.py.
+6. In the conda environment, run main.py.

 ```
     python main.py